sthiede/Comparative_Genomics/day2_morning/README.md

 Execute the following command to copy files for this morning’s exercises to your scratch directory:

 ```
+> Note: Make sure you change 'username' in the commands below to your 'uniqname'.

 cd /scratch/micro612w16_fluxod/username

+> Note: Check if you are in your home directory(/scratch/micro612w16_fluxod/username) by executing 'pwd' in terminal. 'pwd' stands for present working directory and it will display the directory you are in.

+pwd

+> Note: Copy files for this morning's exercise in your home directory.

 cp -r /scratch/micro612w16_fluxod/shared/data/day2_morn ./
 ```